-So everyone's on the same page, the Victoria era is so called for Queen Victoria, whose reign lasted from 1832 until 1901.
+The Victoria era is so called for Queen Victoria, whose reign lasted from 1832 until 1901.
 So then, what kind of crazy preventative measures did people take during this time?
-Nasty chastity contraptions, underground pornography, and the patriarchy strangling women with obscene psychological views were just some of the ways people cut sex out of their lives in Victorian times.
-Make no mistake, this was a time of repression, and they did anything to keep sex out of society.
-Don't believe it?
-Check out the list for the facts.
+Nasty chastity contraptions, underground art, weird adult toys, and the patriarchy affecting women with negative psychological views were just some of the ways people cut it out of their lives in Victorian times.
+Make no mistake, this was a time of repression, and they did anything to keep intercourse out of society.

-There Was a Mascot for Sexual Repression
+There Was A Mascot For Sexual Repression

 There Were Male Anti-Masturbation Devices

 If he attempts to kiss her on the lips she should turn her head slightly so that the kiss falls harmlessly on her cheek instead.
-If he lifts her gown and attempts to kiss her any place else she should quickly pull the gown back in place, spring from the bed, and announce that nature calls her to the toilet."
+If he lifts her gown and attempts to kiss her any place else, she should quickly pull the gown back in place, spring from the bed, and announce that nature calls her to the toilet.

 Sexuality Became More Open And Acceptable In The 1890s